Polyaspartic Floor Coating vs. Epoxy: Why Floortek’s Modern System Is 10X Better

 You want your new floor to look amazing.
 Both coatings can be customized with our wide range of Colors and Flake Options, but there’s a key difference: clarity and finish.

-• Polyaspartic: Polyaspartic remains crystal-clear and true to its original color forever.
-Its high-gloss finish provides incredible depth and clarity, making your garage, basement, or coating service The area looks bright, clean, and modern.
-You can browse our Gallery Please take a look at examples of the stunning results.
+Polyaspartic: Polyaspartic remains crystal-clear and true to its original color forever.
+Its high-gloss finish provides incredible depth and clarity, making your garage, basement, or coating service in The Area look bright, clean, and modern.
+You can browse our Gallery.
+Please take a look at examples of the stunning results.

 Installation Matters: A Professional System